Quantum channels and memory effects: Summary and Outlook

-Examples of quantum channels showing memory effects are abundant in quantum information processing.
+All in all examples of quantum channels showing memory effects are abundant in quantum information processing.
 An unmodulated spin chain has been proposed as a model for short distance quantum communication \cite{B03}.
 In such a scheme, the state to be communicated over the channel is placed on one of the spins of the chain, propagates for a specific amount of time, and is then received at a distant spin of the chain.
 When viewed as a model for quantum communication, it is generally assumed that a reset of the spin chain occurs after each signal, for instance by applying an external magnetic field, resulting in a memoryless channel.
 However, a continuous operation without resetting corresponds to a quantum channel with memory \cite{BBM+08}.
 Another model of a quantum channel with memory is the so-called {\em one-atom maser} or {\em micromaser} \cite{BDF09}.
 In such a device, excited atoms interact with the photon field inside a high-quality optical cavity.
 If the photons inside the cavity have sufficiently long lifetime, atoms entering the cavity will feel the effect of the preceding atoms, introducing ISI correlations (see Sec.\ \ref{sec:nonant}) among consecutive signal states.

 Another source of correlated noise in the propagation of the electromagnetic field is due to atmospheric turbulence, whose effects on the signal propagation can be modeled as random changes of the channel's characteristics \cite{SV09,SV10}.
 Moreover, the decoherence induced by atmospheric turbulence introduces cross talks \cite{TB09,B11}, i.e., ISI correlations (see Sec.\ \ref{sec:nonant}), when information is encoded in the transverse degrees of freedom of the electromagnetic field, e.g., the orbital angular momentum.

-Furthermore, the propagation of the quantum electromagnetic field in linear dispersive media, including the free-space propagation and through linear optical systems, can be described by a quantum channel with memory \cite{Shapiro2009,GiovannettiQIC,LUPOpraR2011}, where wave diffraction introduces memory effects.
+Furthermore, the propagation of the quantum electromagnetic field in linear dispersive media, including the free-space propagation and through linear optical systems, can be described by a quantum channel with memory \cite{Shapiro2009,MM10,GiovannettiQIC,LUPOpraR2011} where wave diffraction introduces memory effects.

 Memory effects also arise in the context of quantum cryptography.
 Quite generally, one can categorize the collective attacks within the framework of memoryless channels, while the coherent attacks within the memory channels framework \cite{SBCDLP09,GRTZ02}.
 However, this link has been subjected to limited attention and probably needs further explorations.
 Actually, in one-way quantum key distribution memory effects that introduce correlations among transmitted symbols can advantage the eavesdropper \cite{RM07b}.
 Only if the legitimate users have the control of the noise correlations, by properly tuning them, they can reduce eavesdropper information \cite{VOPM11}.
 Instead, in two-way quantum key distribution checking the presence or absence of noise correlations can help in counteracting eavesdropper attacks \cite{PMBL08}.
 Then, an analysis of memory effects in other channel uses-configurations, like zero error channel capacity, channels with feedback, channels with unknown parameters and multiuser channels, should be pursued.